CloudHMS/HMS.Sample.CodingStandard/C#/Naming conventions/README.md

 ```

 3. Private member
-- Prefix with `_` and then camel casing.
+- Prefix with `_` and then pascal casing.
-> The iDesign's original rule for private member is `m_` and pascal casing.
-However, the community (StackOverflow) recently agreed that the `_` and camel casing still makes sense and applicable.
+> The iDesign's original rule for private member is `m_` and camel casing.
+However, the community (StackOverflow) recently agreed that the `_` and pascal casing still makes sense and applicable.
 ```csharp
 public class SomeClass
 {